Gambling and online casinos in Lesotho

 - about 40% of gambling revenue comes from tourists from South Africa.

-Government sees gambling as a source of economic diversification
+The government sees gambling as a source of economic diversification and a way to keep foreign exchange earnings within the country.

 Social and cultural context